lipupini/lipupini/README.md

 ## TODO

-- Validate HTTP signatures, this could help improve outgoing signature flow too
-- i18n
+- Outgoing HTTP request signatures
 - New window from frontend, might not need to use the `Parsedown.php` extension
 - Make `bin/generate-files-json.php` recursive
 - Create script to normalize file and directory user/group/permissions